metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_backup_policy_v1alpha1_manifest.md

 Optional:

-- `action_set_name` (String) Refers to the ActionSet object that defines the backup actions.
-For volume snapshot backup, the actionSet is not required, the controller will use the CSI volume snapshotter to create the snapshot.
+- `action_set_name` (String) Refers to the ActionSet object that defines the backup actions.For volume snapshot backup, the actionSet is not required, the controllerwill use the CSI volume snapshotter to create the snapshot.
 - `env` (Attributes List) Specifies the environment variables for the backup workload. (see [below for nested schema](#nestedatt--spec--backup_methods--env))
 - `runtime_settings` (Attributes) Specifies runtime settings for the backup workload container. (see [below for nested schema](#nestedatt--spec--backup_methods--runtime_settings))
 - `snapshot_volumes` (Boolean) Specifies whether to take snapshots of persistent volumes.
-If true, the ActionSetName is not required, the controller will use the CSI volume snapshotter to create the snapshot.
+If true,the ActionSetName is not required, the controller will use the CSI volumesnapshotter to create the snapshot.
 - `target` (Attributes) Specifies the target information to back up, it will override the target in backup policy. (see [below for nested schema](#nestedatt--spec--backup_methods--target))
 - `target_volumes` (Attributes) Specifies which volumes from the target should be mounted in the backup workload. (see [below for nested schema](#nestedatt--spec--backup_methods--target_volumes))
 - `targets` (Attributes List) Specifies multiple target information for backup operations.
-This includes details such as the target pod and cluster connection credentials.
-All specified targets will be backed up collectively. (see [below for nested schema](#nestedatt--spec--backup_methods--targets))
+This includes detailssuch as the target pod and cluster connection credentials.
+All specified targetswill be backed up collectively. (see [below for nested schema](#nestedatt--spec--backup_methods--targets))

 <a id="nestedatt--spec--backup_methods--env"></a>
 ### Nested Schema for `spec.backup_methods.env`